Healthy Homes Assessment Glenside

 Glenside Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Glenside and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required to all Glenside and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the conformance to the Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

 From July 1st 2021

-• Private landlords and property managers have to make sure their rental properties comply according to Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed , or altered lease.

 Unreasonable Gaps & Holes